target-san/Gateway/README.md

 ## TODO list

-1. End: gateway shouldn't be openable until dragin is dead
+1. End: gateway shouldn't be openable until dragon is dead
 2. End, Nether: achievements
 3. Some kind of locator tool - click on block in any world, then see corresponding search volume in Nether being visualized.
 4. Some method of less lossy gateway shutdown.